mgheorghe/DASH/documentation/general/design/dash-sonic-hld.md

 The following are the schema changes.
 The NorthBound APIs shall be defined as sonic-yang in compliance to [yang-guideline](https://github.com/Azure/SONiC/blob/master/doc/mgmt/SONiC_YANG_Model_Guidelines.md)

 For DASH objects, the proposal is to use the existing APP_DB instance and objects are prefixed with "DASH".
-DASH APP_DB objects are preserved only during warmboots and isolated from regular configs that are persistent in the appliance across reboots.
+DASH APP_DB objects are preserved only during warmboots and isolated from regular configurations that are persistent in the appliance across reboots.
 All the DASH objects are programmed by SDN and hence treated differently from the existing Sonic L2/L3 'switch' DB objects.
 Status of the configured objects shall be reflected in the corresponding STATE_DB entries.

 ## 3.1 Config DB